isomerpages/bca-buildsg/_explore-the-sector/Building Singapore Festival.md

 <p>Mall Mayhem – Keep the city running smoothly like a Facility Manager</p>
 </li>
 <li>
-<p>Drone Patrol - Scan and spot building defects like a Building Inspector</p>
+<p>Drone Patrol - Direct a drone to spot building defects or issues as a Facility Manager</p>
 </li>
 </ul>
 <p><strong>Which Role Fits You Best?</strong>